pirsch-analytics/docs/docs/api-sdks/api.md

         "key":             "value",
         "metadata fields": "are optional"
     },
+    "_non_interactive":             "Sets the event to be non-interactive, keeping the session bounced.", "non_interactive":              true,
     "_hit":                         "The fields below are the same as for hits.", "url":                          "https://example.com/full/url?including=parameters",
     "ip":                           "123.456.789.0",